Southerners are cleaning up from tornadoes that swept the region

 The storms came over a busy holiday travel weekend, causing some treacherous road conditions along with delays or cancellations at some of the busiest U.S. airports.

 The storms first hit Saturday around the Houston area, where the National Weather Service by Monday had confirmed six tornadoes.
-Two of the twisters were rated EF3, with peak winds of about 140 mph, including one that hit Montgomery County in the Porter and New Caney areas.
+Two of the twisters were rated EF3, with peak winds of about 140 mph (225 kpm), including one that hit Montgomery County in the Porter and New Caney areas.

 “Some of the damage was pretty substantial, some cases leveling homes, some producing quite a bit of roof damage,” said Brian Kyle, lead forecaster with the National Weather Service in Houston.

-Smith said crews, which have been working since the weekend, were continuing to pick up debris Monday.
+Cleanup crews labored over the weekend and were continuing to pick up debris Monday.

+Carlos Benitez, 41, was already working to rebuild his auto repair shop in the New Caney area.
+He said he closed his eyes as the storm blew through and when he opened them, “everything’s down.”

+Sasha Zamora, 39, lives nearby, and was trying to put her baby to sleep when she realized how serious the storm was.
+“Immediately, the wind picked up so fast that things were hitting the window,” she said, recounting how she rushed her children to the center of the house.
+Though her family and her property came through the storm OK, her neighbor’s mobile home flipped over, Zamora said.

 Officials in Mississippi said two people were killed in storms there, including an 18-year-old who died after a tree fell on her home Saturday night in Natchez in Adams County.
+About 22,000 Mississippians remained without power Monday afternoon, according to the website PowerOutage.us.
 In Texas, a 48-year-old woman died in the Liverpool area south of Houston, said Madison Polston of the Brazoria County Sheriff’s Office.
 She said the woman was found about 100 feet (30 meters) from her home.

 In North Carolina, a 70-year-old man was killed Sunday in Statesville, just north of Charlotte, when a tree landed on the pickup truck he was driving.
 Highway Patrol Trooper DJ Maffucci said “it was just a freak accident” and he believed Matthew Teeple, of Cleveland, North Carolina, was killed instantly.